How much are tickets?

 Will I be able to visit the Gift Shop?

-Yes, we will be operating a pop-up gift shop with a range of our best-selling products in the Space Pavilion.
+Yes, we will be operating our gift shop with a range of our best-selling products in the Comet Lodge.
 Buying from our Gift Shop is a great way to support our work -all profits raised from sales in our gift shop are reinvested back into our mission to protect, share and celebrate this important site.

 Will The Planet Café be open?

 Yes, our popular café will be operating a takeaway service of hot and cold drinks, tasty sandwiches, ice creams and delicious cakes.
-Our staff will be implementing extra cleaning regimes and social distancing measures will be in place, and our suppliers have taken care to carefully wrap their products.
+Our staff will be implementing extra cleaning regimes and social distancing measures will be in place.
 Outdoor seating will also be provided on our café terrace with great views of the Lovell Telescope and there are plenty of picnic spots across the site.

 Will I be able to bring a picnic?